csc-training/geocomputing_course/materials/supercomputer_setup.md

 Close the shell and open another one, which login node are you on now? puhti-loginXX is also called the hostname which you can also retrieve using the `hostname` command.

 -> Every time you login, you will get to a random login node.
-This usually does not matter but has some side effects in more advanced topics, so it is good to always good to be aware where you are within the supercomputer.
+This usually does not matter, but has some side effects in more advanced topics, so it is good to always be aware where you are within the supercomputer.

 :::